By Kevin Wilhelm, Solutions Architect, SIGNET

 By integrating these airborne solutions into the VMS platform, a drone can be automatically launched based upon a suspected breach and directed towards it for further investigation.
 This high-speed response can provide security personnel with much more accurate information than would be capable otherwise.
 For security personnel covering large physical areas, this extends their reach and adds valuable response time.

-Partnering with trusted integrators who are able to offer a wide spectrum of solutions that meet your specific needs is key to the overall success of any security platform.
+Partnering with trusted security solution providers who offer a wide spectrum of solutions to meet your specific needs is key to the overall success of any security platform.
 Clients have relied on SIGNET’s integrated security expertise since 1974.

 SIGNET security engineering expert and Solutions Architect Kevin Wilhelm can be reached at [email protected]